ProtonMail/WebClients/README.md

 # ProtonMail Web Client

 Official AngularJS web client for the [ProtonMail secure email service](https://protonmail.com).
-ProtonMail also makes use of [OpenPGPjs](https://github.com/openpgpjs/openpgpjs) as our message crytography is PGP compliant.
+ProtonMail also makes use of [OpenPGPjs](https://github.com/openpgpjs/openpgpjs) as our message cryptography is PGP compliant.

 ## Translation